Alaska Airlines fleet: Livery

-The airline's livery and logo have remained remarkably similar for the last 50 years; with the word Alaska on the front sides of the fuselage, with an image of a native Alaskan Eskimo on the vertical stabilizer as a logo.
+The airline's livery and logo have remained remarkably similar for the last 50 years, with the word Alaska on the front sides of the fuselage, with an image of a native Alaskan Eskimo on the vertical stabilizer as a logo.

 The image of the Eskimo first appeared in 1972 alongside three other images that each represented a part of Alaska's history: a totem pole, a gold miner, and Russian spires.
-The Eskimo is depicted wearing a traditional qulittaq (parka with ruff).
+The Eskimo is depicted wearing a traditional qulittuq (parka with ruff).
 In 1976, the airline adopted the Eskimo tail fleet-wide, with the design slightly changed to have the face smiling.

-Between the 1970s and the mid-2010s, Alaska's aircraft were painted all white (except for the image on the tail), with dark blue and teal stripes running the length of the sides of the fuselage.
+Between the 1970s and the 2010s, Alaska's aircraft were painted all white, except for the image on the tail, with dark blue and teal stripes running the length of the sides of the fuselage.
 Between 1976 and 1990, the stripes were placed above and below the windows, with a simple, small "Alaska" text at the front of the plane.
 In 1990, the stripes were moved to the "belt line" of the plane, and the word "Alaska" was depicted as a wordmark with the letters designed to look like icicles.
 Starting in February 2015, Alaska rolled out an updated or "refreshed" livery.
-The changes included a simplified wordmark, stripes in a lighter shade of blue and darker green, and a simplified Eskimo design on the tail (no teal outline).
+The changes included a simplified wordmark, stripes in a lighter shade of blue and darker green, and a simplified Eskimo design on the tail, with no teal outline.

 In January 2016, the livery and logo received a major redesign.
 The Alaska wordmark was further streamlined and the design of the Eskimo logo was simplified and the ruffs on the parka were made more colorful.
 On the fuselage of planes, the stripes were eliminated and replaced by a "jelly bean" design with waves of dark blue, navy blue, teal, and green running up the side of the plane to the vertical stabilizer.